2025 Global CMT Research Convention

 • Advancing Polymer Nanoparticle Delivery of Therapeutic NF1 Signaling Epigenetic Regulatory Protein Payloads to Schwann Cells

-• Dr. Ken Sims, PhD, Senior Materials Scientist, Battelle
+• Ken Sims, PhD, Senior Materials Scientist, Battelle

 6:30 PM: Welcome Reception + Poster Viewing